SELab-2/OSOC-2/api.md

     "sessionkey": "updated-session-key"
 }
 ```
+The `student.labels` field can be an empty array.
-The `student.sollicitations` can be an empty list.
+The `student.sollicitation` field can be an empty omitted (`undefined`) if the student has not yet submitted a sollicitation.
 The `student.project` field can be omitted (`undefined`) if the student has not been assigned to a project yet.

 ### POST /student/\<student-id>